 Provides examples of:

-- Anti-Villain: He's a Jerkass all the way, but Duke never acts in a way that could be considered flat evil, and is usually a loyal soldier to his superiors and has some shades of A Father to His Men.
-In a sense, he's a Punch-Clock Villain that always happens to be punched in whenever the player meets up with him.
+- Anti-Villain: He's a crusty Jerkass for sure, but Duke never acts in a way that could be considered "evil", and is shown to be a loyal soldier to his superiors, has some shades of A Father to His Men, and conducts most business with impersonal professionalism.
+He's best thought of as a Punch-Clock Villain that so happens to always be on the clock when players run into him.

 - Continuity Snarl: Blizzard has trouble keeping the history of Duke's ships in line.
 The game depicts the Norad II being repaired and used to attack Tarsonis, but the novel Liberty's Crusade says the Sons of Korhal set the ship to self-destruct to destroy the Zerg in the area.
 Then another novel Shadow of the Xel'Naga retconned it back to surviving, and further said that the Norad II was retrofitted into the Norad III.
 Then the same novel has the Norad III be destroyed along with the rest of Duke's fleet, and since the novel takes place before Brood War, this messes up the ship's appearance in the expansion.
 The novel Firstborn gave a Hand Wave that only most of Duke's fleet was destroyed, the Norad III was either spared or recovered and repaired, but Liberty's Crusade is a straight retcon.